ralucaminea/SemanticQuestion10K/README.md

 3. There are two assembly references in this project that refer to the Semantic Kernel project. https://github.com/microsoft/semantic-kernel  You will need to download the project from the Semantic Kernel repo, build it, and add the references to the project.

-4. I have included a text file in the docs folder which is just the 10K document saved as text - you will need this to create the smemantic database.
+4. I have included a text files in the docs folder, 10K / annual report document saved as text - you will need this to create the smemantic database.

 5. Provide the following variables through user secrets: